riteshbalajis/Soc_TapeOut/Week5/Readme.md

 ![](img/detailed_out3.png)

-- all the macros doesnt overlap with each other and placed in proper placement.
+- all the cells doesnt overlap with each other and placed in proper placement.

 ![](img/detailed_out4.png)

 - this is further interior section of each block

-- Explanation:
+**Explanation**:
 Ensures no overlapping cells, finalizes cell locations, and maximizes utilization while maintaining timing integrity.